Esther-Rankgate/Sleep_Quality_Survey/README.md

 grouped['Number of People'] = grouped[column_name].apply(len)
 ```

 As the total number of groups exceeds 200, tally the group sizes and present the top five most common responses.
-The most typical response that influences sleep quality is doing nothing the day before.
+For most people, nothing they did the night before influenced their sleep quality.

 ```python
 cluster_counts = data['group'].value_counts().head(5)